deltaDAO/mvg-portal/content/pages/privacy/en.md

 Note that it is not possible to erase the blockchain&#39;s transaction history due to technical reasons.
 But the current network state will no longer hold the former metadata.

 Moreover, due to technical reasons, you cannot erase your provided wallet address.
-The permanent storage of the wallet address protects you as a data services publisher as well as an data service consumer.
-Data services publishers can prove data service ownership and sales, while data service consumers can prove data service acquisition and consumption.
+The permanent storage of the wallet address protects you as a data services publisher as well as a data service consumer.
+Data service publishers can prove data service ownership and sales, while data service consumers can prove data service acquisition and consumption.

 ## 7.4 Right to restriction (Art.
 18 GDPR)